-Employee engagement is any approach or philosophy that instills the right mentality and condition for every employee in an organization to work to the best of their abilities, wholeheartedly committed to the values and aims of the organization, driven to contribute to the success of the organization, with a deepened sense of their personal well-being.
+Employee engagement program or activities is any approach or philosophy that instills the right mentality and condition for every employee in an organization to work to the best of their abilities, wholeheartedly committed to the values and aims of the organization, driven to contribute to the success of the organization, with a deepened sense of their personal well-being.

 Employee Engagement Differs from Employee Satisfaction